Duraman3444/SmashClone/README.md

 4. **Open your browser:**
    - Go to `http://localhost:3000`
-   - Open multiple tabs/windows to test multiplayer
+   - Click "Start Game" for 2-player local mode
+   - Or click "Online Multiplayer" to play with others

 ### Alternative: Separate Server/Client